teamtomo/.github/profile/README.md

 *modular Python packages the cryo-ET community can depend on*

-## Core concepts
+## Key ideas

-- packages are small and well scoped
+- packages are small and do specific things well
 - analysis is separate from IO
 - wrappers take in-memory objects
 - APIs are [Pythonic](https://peps.python.org/pep-0020/)